Jnapfx/Javier-6-months-projects/docs/resume.md

 *Cybersecurity Program*
 *Expected Graduation: Oct 2025*

-**Faculty of Arquitecture and Design (FAD)**
+**Faculty of Architecture and Design (FAD)**
 *Graphic Design*
-*(2010-2015)*
+*(2010–2015)*

 **Relevant Coursework:**
 *Google Cybersecurity Certificate (2024)*

 ---

-## 💼 Experience

 ## 🧪 Technical Projects

-### Divide & Defend: A Hands-On SOC Lab Project with Micro-Segmentation
+### Divide & Defend: SOC Lab Project with Micro-Segmentation & Real-Time Monitoring
 **2025 – Capstone Lab Project**
-- Built a home-based SOC lab with VMs simulating attacker, victim, and SIEM nodes.
+- Built a home-based SOC lab with multiple VMs simulating attacker, victim, and SIEM nodes.
+- Deployed **Wazuh as the primary SIEM**, with custom rules for brute-force, privilege escalation, and unauthorized access.
-- Simulated attacks using Nmap and Hydra; configured detection rules in Wazuh.
+- Simulated attacks using **Nmap** and **Hydra**; parsed logs from Linux and Windows agents.
-- Implemented micro-segmentation with UFW, iptables, and Windows Firewall.
+- Implemented micro-segmentation with **iptables, UFW, and Windows Firewall**.
-- Parsed logs from Windows and Linux agents to identify brute-force attacks, new user creation, and unauthorized access.
-- Conducted incident triage, threat hunting (OTX, MISP, AbuseIPDB), and vulnerability scans with Nmap/OpenVAS.
+- Conducted incident triage and threat hunting with **OTX, MISP, AbuseIPDB**.
+- Performed vulnerability scans using **OpenVAS and Nessus**.
+- Integrated **Grafana dashboards with Wazuh** to visualize SOC metrics and detection trends.
+- Configured **alerting workflows in Grafana** to send notifications directly to **Discord channels** for faster incident response.
-- Produced a professional final report with IOC analysis, detection maps, and remediation plans.
+- Produced a professional report with IOC analysis, detection dashboards, and remediation plans.

 ---